Glentoran F.C.: 2000s

-The 2002–03 season was one of the club's most successful in recent times.
-Of a potential four trophies, Glentoran won three, capturing the Irish League championship, Irish League Cup and County Antrim Shield but fell at the final hurdle, losing the Irish Cup Final 1–0 to Coleraine.
-The only Irish League to complete the clean sweep of all trophies is Linfield who have achieved this on 3 occasions.
+The 2002–03 season was successful for the club.
+Of the four trophies available in Northern Ireland, Glentoran won three, capturing the Irish League championship, Irish League Cup and County Antrim Shield but losing the Irish Cup Final 1–0 to Coleraine.
+The only Irish League to win all trophies is Linfield who have achieved this on 3 occasions.
 They won 7 trophies in 1921–22 and 7 in 1961–62 and also 4 trophies in 1955–56.
-To come so close to a clean sweep in 2003 and fail was a bitter pill to swallow.

-On 23 April 2005, Glentoran defeated their rivals Linfield in the second last game but one of the league season.
+WOn 23 April 2005, Glentoran defeated their rivals Linfield in the second last game but one of the league season.
 In the 93rd minute of the match, Glentoran, who needed victory in order to have a chance of clinching the league title, scored a goal via their centre forward (and former Linfield player) Chris Morgan.
 There were confrontations between the two sets of fans following the match.
 Hooliganism was commonplace at matches between the clubs in the past.

 Roy Coyle won 16 trophies with Glentoran and is the club's most successful manager in the club's history.